BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 Follow these steps to prepare your environment:

 1. **Create and Activate the Virtual Environment:** The project uses a `makefile` to streamline the creation and activation of a virtual environment named `venv`.
 This environment is where all required packages, such as `matplotlib`, `numpy`, `pandas`, `pydriller`, `scikit-learn` and `tqdm`, will be installed.
+This will also be handled by the `Makefile` during the dependencies installation process, so no command must be executed in order to create the virtual environment.

-2. **Install Dependencies:** Run the following command to set up the virtual environment and install all necessary dependencies:
+2. **Install Dependencies:** Run the following command to set up the virtual environment and install all necessary dependencies on it:

   ```
   make dependencies